Medical Misdiagnosis Claims

 The Medical Negligence Experts have extensive experience in helping victims that have been misdiagnosed to get the compensation they deserve in recognition of the pain and suffering endured unnecessarily.
 We work with medical negligence lawyers around the country and can introduce you to one who has experience in successfully handling clinical negligence misdiagnosis claims like yours.

 To make a valid claim, you need to demonstrate that you suffered a standard of care below what is reasonably considered acceptable in any similar facility.
 You also need to show that this medical negligence misdiagnosis directly caused you to suffer injury or an avoidable deterioration of your health.
-This second aspect is referred to as causation, and it must be present with evidence of negligence for your compensation for medical misdiagnosis claim to be valid.
+This second aspect is referred to as causation, and it must be present with evidence of negligence for your compensation for a medical misdiagnosis claim to be valid.

 Get in touch with The Medical Negligence Experts if you believe you have been the victim of incorrect diagnosis negligence, clinical negligence misdiagnosis, or if you suspect you may have been but are not sure.
 One of our legal advisors can discuss the circumstances around your illness and investigate to see whether you may have grounds to claim compensation.
 They can also inform you of how the process works and what you can expect to happen should you decide to raise a claim for private or NHS misdiagnosis compensation.
 This consultation is free of charge, and there is no obligation on your part to proceed with an application for compensation if you decide it is not the right choice for you.